octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/e-commerce/prestashop.md

 ---
 draft: false
-title: Prestashop
+title: Prestashop fully managed open source service | OctaByte.io

+meta:
+  cover: /images/applications/e-commerce/prestashop/screenshot-1.jpg
+  description: PrestaShop is a free, open-source e-commerce platform that allows you to build, manage, and grow your online store with ease.
+It offers budget-friendly features, easy installation, and full customization with thousands of plugins.
+  keywords: PrestaShop, open-source e-commerce, online store, PHP, MySQL, free shopping cart, e-commerce platform, customizable store, responsive design, multilingual e-commerce, budget-friendly platform, PrestaShop features
+  breadcrumb:
+    - name: Home
+      url: /
+    - name: Fully managed Open-Source Services
+      url: /fully-managed-open-source-services
+    - name: Applications
+      url: /fully-managed-open-source-services/applications
+    - name: E-commerce'
+      url: /fully-managed-open-source-services/applications/e-commerce
+    - name: Prestashop
+      url: /fully-managed-open-source-services/applications/e-commerce/prestashop

 content:
   id: prestashop
   name: Prestashop
   logo: /images/applications/e-commerce/prestashop/logo.png
   website: https://www.prestashop-project.org/
   iframe_website: /website/applications/e-commerce/prestashop
-  dashboardImage: /images/applications/e-commerce/prestashop/screenshot-1.jpg
-  short_description: The PrestaShop project is a universal open-source software platform to build your e-commerce solution.
-  description: PrestaShop is a freemium, open source e-commerce platform.
-The software is published under the Open Software License.
-It is written in the PHP programming language with support for the MySQL database management system.
-It has a software dependency on the Symfony PHP framework.
+  description: "PrestaShop is a powerful and budget-friendly open-source e-commerce platform designed to simplify the process of creating and managing online stores.
+Built on the PHP programming language with support for the MySQL database, PrestaShop is fully customizable and comes with a wide range of features.
+With easy installation, a user-friendly interface, and over 25,000 plugins available, PrestaShop is the ideal solution for both beginners and experienced merchants.
+The platform supports multiple languages and currencies, ensuring that your online store can cater to a global audience.
+Whether you're a small startup or a growing business, PrestaShop helps you create a professional, responsive, and scalable e-commerce website at no cost."
   features:
-    - title: Easy to install
+    - title: Easy to Install
-      description: Prestashop is easy to install.
-From the official website, you need to download the file.
-Once you download the file, creating a responsive and functioning online store is just a few clicks away.
-Since the file size is 6Mb, deploying this ecommerce platform is not a dreadful task even for users with a slow internet connection.
+      description: "PrestaShop is simple to install, with a 6MB file size that ensures a fast download and setup.
+Even users with slow internet connections can deploy this e-commerce platform in just a few clicks, making it an ideal choice for merchants who need a hassle-free installation process."
     - title: Budget-Friendly
-      description: It is budget-friendly.
-This open-source shopping cart is free of cost.
-Merchants who look for minimal investment can depend on Prestashop because the license is not required to set up an online store using PrestaShop.
+      description: "One of PrestaShop's biggest advantages is its cost-effectiveness.
+As an open-source platform, it’s free to use with no licensing fees, enabling merchants to set up their online stores with minimal investment.
+This is perfect for startups and small businesses looking for an affordable e-commerce solution."
-    - title: User-friendly
+    - title: User-Friendly
-      description: The PrestaShop custom design is convenient and simple.
-Technical knowledge is not required, to run a PrestaShop e-store.
-It has a simple design and user-friendly back-end interface.
-A store owner with minimal technical knowledge can easily handle and maintain the website.
-25000+ plugins are available for PrestaShop.
-These plugins make the creation and functioning of the store at ease.
+      description: "PrestaShop boasts a simple and intuitive user interface.
+You don't need technical expertise to manage your store, thanks to its easy-to-use back-end.
+Additionally, with over 25,000 plugins, you can easily enhance your store’s functionality and customize it to meet your specific needs."
-    - title: Demographic assistance
+    - title: Demographic Assistance
-      description: Prestashop supports multiple currencies and language.
-Hence localization is simple.
-The demographic assistance helps PrestaShop stores run effectively across the globe.
-Today, Prestashop based stores are functioning effectively from USA, India, Canada, UK, Germany, China, and Japan.
-Though complete support is provided only for English and French, the website is capable of translating approximately to 40 to 45 languages.
+      description: "PrestaShop supports multiple languages and currencies, making it easy to localize your online store.
+This feature helps store owners reach international customers, with support for approximately 40 to 45 languages and seamless integration of currencies from around the world."
+    - title: Extensive Plugin Marketplace
+      description: "With over 25,000 plugins available, PrestaShop provides endless customization options.
+Whether you need tools for payment gateways, shipping, SEO, or marketing, the vast plugin library ensures that you can optimize your store to meet your business requirements."
+    - title: Scalable and Flexible
+      description: "PrestaShop is designed to scale with your business.
+As your online store grows, you can add new features, improve performance, and expand to new markets.
+The platform is highly flexible, making it suitable for businesses of all sizes, from small startups to large enterprises."
   screenshots:
     - /images/applications/e-commerce/prestashop/screenshot-1.jpg
     - /images/applications/e-commerce/prestashop/screenshot-2.jpg